Pfizer and BioNTech Receive Authorization in the European Union for COVID-19 Vaccine

+- Pfizer and BioNTech previously announced an agreement with the European Commission to supply 200 million vaccine doses to EU member states; the EU also has an option to purchase an additional 100 million doses in 2021

+- The vaccine has now been granted a conditional marketing authorization, emergency use authorization or temporary authorization in more than 40 countries worldwide, including all 27 EU member states

-[url="]Pfizer+Inc.[/url] (NYSE: PFE) and [url="]BioNTech+SE[/url] (Nasdaq: BNTX) announced today that the European Commission (EC) has granted a conditional marketing authorization (CMA) to Pfizer and BioNTech for COMIRNATY® (also known as BNT162b2), for active immunization to prevent COVID-19 caused by SARS-CoV-2 virus, in individuals 16 years of age and older.
+NEW YORK and MAINZ, GERMANY, December 21, 2020 (GLOBE NEWSWIRE) — Pfizer Inc. (: PFE) and BioNTech SE ( BNTX) announced today that the European Commission (EC) has granted a conditional marketing authorization (CMA) to Pfizer and BioNTech for COMIRNATY® (also known as BNT162b2), for active immunization to prevent COVID-19 caused by SARS-CoV-2 virus, in individuals 16 years of age and older.
 This follows the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) positive opinion to authorize the vaccine earlier today.
 The EC granted this CMA in the interest of public health to help address the COVID-19 pandemic.
 The CMA is valid in all 27 member states of the European Union (EU).

 “The conditional marketing authorization by the European Commission is an historic achievement.
 It is the first vaccine which has been developed in a large-scale trial with more than 44,000 participants and approved in less than a year to address this pandemic.
 This is based on the decade-long pioneering work by many scientists from all over the world.
 This achievement is also a testament to the successful collaboration with our partner Pfizer,” said Ugur Sahin, M.D., CEO and Co-founder of BioNTech.
 “As a company founded and headquartered in the heart of Europe, we are looking forward to delivering the vaccine to Europeans in the upcoming days.
 We believe that vaccinations may help reduce the number of people in high-risk populations being hospitalized.
 Moving forward, we will continue to collect efficacy and safety data in participants for an additional two years and test the vaccine against additional mutations that might occur.”